MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 The community also helps prevent the spread of new malicious software.
 The acceptable values for this parameter are:

-- 0: Disabled.
-Send no information to Microsoft.
-This is the default value.
+- 0: Disabled - Send no information to Microsoft.
+This value is the default value.
-- 1: Basic membership.
-Send basic information to Microsoft about detected software, including where the software came from, the actions that you apply or that apply automatically, and whether the actions succeeded.
+- 1: Basic membership. - Send basic information to Microsoft about detected software, including where the software came from, the actions that you apply or that apply automatically, and whether the actions succeeded.
-- 2: Advanced membership.
-In addition to basic information, send more information to Microsoft about malicious software, spyware, and potentially unwanted software, including the location of the software, file names, how the software operates, and how it affects your computer.
+- 2: Advanced membership. - In addition to basic information, send more information to Microsoft about malicious software, spyware, and potentially unwanted software, including the location of the software, file names, how the software operates, and how it affects your computer.

 If you join this community, you can choose to automatically send basic or additional information about detected software.

 Additional information helps Microsoft create new definitions.

 In some instances, personal information might unintentionally be sent to Microsoft.
 However, Microsoft will not use this information to identify you or contact you.